edgio-docs/edgio-docs/guides/angular.md

 #### 2. Add SSR

-To deploy your Angular application on the Moovweb XDN it needs to support server-side rendering (SSR).
+To deploy your Angular application on {{ PRODUCT_NAME }} it needs to support server-side rendering (SSR).
 To add SSR support, run:

 ```bash
 ng add @nguniversal/express-engine